Bachelor of Science Degree in Interdisciplinary Studies - Leadership Major

-This Leadership major is offered through the College of Arts & Letters and coordinated with the College of Continuing Education and Professional Development.
+This Leadership major is offered through the College of Arts & Letters and coordinated with the School of Continuing Education.
 The program provides opportunities for students to integrate education and training with the application of problem-solving skills through a senior interdisciplinary project.
 Courses are drawn from the disciplines of communication, criminal justice, engineering management, environmental health, finance, human services, management, public administration, and philosophy to examine the multi-faceted nature of leadership.
 Students admitted to the program have a variety of credit options including portfolio review, CLEP, DANTES, and departmental exams.

 Topics courses, such as ENGL 395/ENGL 495, COMM 395/COMM 396, etc., must be approved by the student's advisor to ensure that the topic is appropriate for the major.
 No more than two classes, or six credits, may be counted for both the major and a minor.